 - “Missing” template in the list?
 Run

-- Slow or blocked network?
+task library list --refreshto clear the GitHub cache and try again. - Slow or blocked network?
 The CLI automatically falls back to the bundled snapshot.
 A banner will say “Working offline” with the time of the last successful check.

 - Legacy scripts that still call

-task builtins continue to work.
+task builtinscontinue to work.
 Update them when convenient so everyone uses the same wording.

 Next steps